 Right click the Certificate Current User / Personal / Certificate store, and select "Enroll on behalf of" from All Tasks / Advanced Operations.

 (If no Enrollment Agent certificate is available you will need to request one be issued to you.
-See the end of Step 1 in the article Setting up a Certificate Template to Enroll on behalf of other Users (Server 21012 R2 & 2016).)
+See the end of Step 1 in the article Setting up Certificate Templates to Enroll on behalf of other Users (Server 21012 R2 & 2016).)

-On the next page select the smart card enrollment certificate you have duplicated and modified.
+On the next page select the smart card enrollment certificate template you have duplicated and modified.

-Click next and select the user for who you are enrolling the smart card certificate.
+Click next and select the user for whom you are enrolling the smart card certificate.

 Click next.
-The following dialog may appear asking you to insert the user's smart card.
+The following dialog may appear asking you to insert the user's smart card if it is not already inserted.

 Enter the PIN.